Wells faculty members are champions in—and out—of the classroom.

 By turning assignments into service learning projects on the Wells campus, Morfei empowers students to identify problems, understand the barriers, and implement solutions.
 She encourages them to draw on their knowledge of psychology to answer the question, “what’s the best way I can get people to listen to me and make change?”
 By understanding what motivates others, her students explore a wide range of environmental issues that touch on many disciplines, including sociology, political science, and economics.
 As a result, her course draws students from a number of different majors.

 While also studying environmental issues worldwide, Morfei’s students take action closer to home.
-Issues on deck include the use of two refrigerators in each dorm room, having disposable cups for “high tea” in MacMillan Hall each day, and keeping lights on in campus rooms that are unused.
-Wells President Lisa Ryerson has recently signed a commitment to reduce the College’s carbon footprint, giving Morfei’s students even greater leverage for tackling environmentally destructive behavior on campus.
+Issues on deck include the use of two refrigerators in each dorm room, using disposable instead of reusable cups, and keeping lights on in campus rooms that are unused.
+Wells President Emerita Lisa Marsh Ryerson '81 signed a commitment to reduce the College’s carbon footprint, giving Morfei’s students even greater leverage for tackling environmentally destructive behavior on campus.

 Morfei, who also teaches courses in organizational behavior, adult development and aging, social psychology, and forensic psychology, works on sustainability issues in concert with her colleague Niamh O’Leary, professor of environmental science.